-The purposes of the Innovations in Teaching Competition are to identify innovative teaching and learning strategies and assessment methods, provide an opportunity to engage faculty in a process of documenting their scholarly approach to teaching and learning, and provide an opportunity for selected faculty to present their work during a special session at the AACP Annual Meeting in July of each year.
-Each of the three faculty selected to present their innovations are provided a stipend to defray the costs of registration, travel and accommodations to attend the Annual Meeting.
+The purposes of the Innovations in Teaching Competition are to identify innovative teaching and learning strategies and assessment methods, provide an opportunity to engage faculty in a process of documenting their scholarly approach to teaching and learning, and provide an opportunity for up to three selected faculty, or teams, to present their work during a special session at the AACP Annual Meeting in July of each year.
+Each of the three faculty/teams selected to present their innovations are provided a stipend of up to $1200 to defray the costs of registration, travel and accommodations to attend the Annual Meeting.

-AACP is now accepting applications for the 2015 Innovations in Teaching Competition.
-You may submit your application for this award by completing the online submission form no later than February 27, 2015, at 5:00 p.m.
+AACP is now accepting applications for the 2018 Innovations in Teaching Competition.
+You may submit your letter of intent for this award by completing the online submission form no later than October 26, 2017, at 5:00 p.m.
 EST. If you have any questions, please contact Michelle Assa-Eley.

-2015 Innovations in Teaching Competition Description and Requirements
+Innovations in Teaching Competition Description and Review Criteria